Chart Color Schemes

 Winston Hills features high concentrations of family households, with a higher-than-average median household size

 Family households account for 84.0% of all households, including 48.6% couples with children, 25.1% couples without children, and 9.7% single parent families.
-Non-family households constitute the remaining 16.0%, with lone person households at 14.9% and group households comprising 1.2%.
+Non-family households make up the remaining 16.0%, with lone person households at 14.9% and group households comprising 1.2%.
 The median household size is 3.0 people, larger than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households